johnsony0/PyTorch-Stock-Predictor/README.md

 Generally the model works much better with more data.
 Alpaca historical stock data only has about 7 years of data, so using stocks that have >7 years of data is preferred, such stocks include 'IBM', 'NVDA', 'AMZN' while more recent stocks like 'RDDT' will not yield good results.

 When testing the model, we test it on the last 20% of the dataset.
 The normalized loss is calculated using MSE and the unnormalize loss is calcualted with manhatten distance.
-Since our y axis is aligned it is just the abs(label-predicted).
+Since our x axis is aligned it is just the abs(label-predicted).

 ![Test_Loop](https://github.com/johnsony0/Pytorch-Stock-Predictor/assets/76934261/d649c5de-2580-4caa-aa9d-8d78515df14b)